-Other common dishes include tempura udon, which is garnished with prawn tempura or tempura fritters, and stamina udon, a type of udon that is mixed with meat, egg, and vegetables.
+Other common dishes include tempura udon (which is garnished with prawn tempura or tempura fritters) and stamina udon, a type of udon that’s mixed with meat, egg, and vegetables.

 Curry udon, as the name suggests, uses curry powder to season the broth.
 Zaru udon is a chilled dish served with a dipping sauce and presented on a bamboo mat.

-Shio ramen has a primarily salty flavor and is made with a mix of sliced meat, vegetables and seaweed.
+Shoyu ramen is a classic flavored with soy sauce and garnished with nori, bean sprouts, menma (fermented bamboo shoots), and boiled eggs.
+Shio ramen has a primarily salty flavor and is made with a mix of sliced meat, vegetables, and seaweed.
 Miso ramen uses miso paste and has a nutty and slightly sweet taste.

 There are many choices when it comes to picking a ramen noodle brand.

-- Nongshim Shin Spicy Ramen is made with a savory beef broth and comes in a gourmet cup that is perfect for when you’re on the go.
+- Nongshim Shin Spicy Ramen is made with a savory beef broth and comes in a gourmet cup that’s perfect for when you’re on the go.